KEVIN-VN642/Build-a-database-for-a-restaurant-using-MySQL/Readme.md

+## Introduction
+Little Lemon Restaurant needs to transition from managing orders and booking information in Excel to a structured MySQL database.
+As their data continues to grow, it has become increasingly difficult to manage and extract insights using their current setup.
+To address these challenges, we will design and implement a well-structured database that optimizes both data storage and retrieval for future needs.

-## Project scope:
+## Software Requirements
+For proper design and implementation of the project, we need following tools: MySQL, MySQL Workbench, Python, Jupiter Notebook, and Tableau for visualization.

+## Scope of Work
-This project will build a database to manage orders and bookings for a restaurant Little Lemon.
+This project we will build a database to manage orders and bookings for a restaurant Little Lemon.
+The technology used in this project are MySQL, MySQL Workbench, Python, Jupiter Notebook will be used to facilitate this process.
-MySQL, MySQL Workbench, Python, Jupiter Notebook will be used to facilitate this process.
-Below are the details about scope of work:
+Before constructing a database for Little Lemon, we need Below are the details about scope of work:
 - Review current messy data in an Excel file
 - Design a proper data model to show entities and their relationship (ERD) in MySQL Workbench
 - Perform forward engineer to transform data model into data schema